 In Hong Kong, the most common types of funds are open-ended mutual funds and unit trusts.
 Both are essentially the same from an investment point of view.
 Legally, a mutual fund is set up as an investment company and investors are shareholders who own the shares.
 Assets are kept by the custodian.
 A unit trust is set up as a trust with a trust deed; the investors are unitholders (beneficiaries) who own the units.
 The trustee safe keeps the assets.
 The independent trustee or custodian must be a financially sound financial institution of good credit standing, and is appointed to hold the Fund's assets in trust.
 While these assets will be registered in the name of the trustee or custodian, they do not form part of those trustee or custodian's own assets.
 The trustee or custodian has a legal duty to ensure that the Fund operates in a manner as declared in its constitutive documents.

-There are nearly 2,000 mutual funds authorized by Hong Kong SFC.
+There are 2,000 more mutual funds authorized by Hong Kong SFC.
 Funds can be broadly categorized in the following groups: money market funds; bond funds; balanced funds (which own both stocks and bonds), stock funds and derivative funds.
 Within these broad categories, there are specific types of funds.
 Stock funds, for example, range from the more conservative "growth and income" funds to the more aggressive small company and single country funds.

 Mutual fund is a trust or an investment company that pools the savings of a number of investors who share a common financial goal.
 The money collected is invested in capital market instruments such as stocks, bonds, and other securities.
 The income earned through these investments is shared by its unit holders in proportion to the number of units owned by them.
 Mutual fund units are bought and sold on the basis of a fund's net asset value (NAV).
 Unlike a stock price, which changes constantly according to the forces of supply and demand, NAV is determined by the daily closing value of the underlying securities in a fund's portfolio on each unit.

 In addition, the Fund's assets are segregated from the other assets of the fund company, and the fund's investment activities are monitored by various independent entities.
 As for the general supervision, funds are regulated by the Hong Kong SFC.
-Thus a mutual fund offers a convenience way for individuals to invest in a diversified, professionally managed basket of securities at a relatively low cost.
+Thus a mutual fund offers a convenient way for individuals to invest in a diversified, professionally managed basket of securities at a relatively low cost.

 A mutual fund comprises five separate entities, namely Investment Advisor, Administrator, Transfer Agent, Independent Public Accountant and Custodian.